 (10) Rehabilitation technology.
-"Rehabilitation technology" means the application of technology, engineering methods, or scientific principles to remove or modify barriers to enable the consumer to participate in VR services including, but not limited to, education, rehabilitation, employment, and transportation.
+"Rehabilitation technology" means the application of technology, engineering methods, or scientific principles to remove or modify barriers to enable the eligible individual to participate in VR services including, but not limited to, education, rehabilitation, employment, and transportation.
 It includes rehabilitation engineering, assistive technology devices, and assistive technology services including telecommunications, sensory, and other technological aids and devices, vehicle modifications and home modifications.
-Such services shall only be provided after a qualified evaluator has determined the consumer's tolerance for and ability to successfully use the aid or device and that the device or aid otherwise appropriately meets the consumer's vocational rehabilitation need.
+Such services shall only be provided after a qualified evaluator has determined the individual's tolerance for and ability to successfully use the aid or device and that the device or aid otherwise appropriately meets the individual's vocational rehabilitation need.

 (14) Transition services that promote or facilitate reaching the employment outcome.
 "Transition services" mean a coordinated set of activities for a high school student, designed within an outcome-oriented process that promotes movement from high school to post-school activities.